Sancard/note-tracker/README.md

 ![image](https://user-images.githubusercontent.com/24323087/52904720-55c05d80-3230-11e9-9586-1cbc472c4b26.png)

-*NoteTracker is still a WIP project.
+*NoteTracker is still a WIP (not anymore) project.
 If you are using it for your work I'm really happy you like it, but bear in mind your data could be damaged anytime with new updates.
 That's why auto-updating is not set up yet and if you want to update your app, you have to download the new installer and update it manually.*

 ## Table of contents